 Parks in central London

 At 1.5 miles long and about a mile wide, Hyde Park is one of the largest of London’s Royal Parks.
-The land was appropriated in 1536 from the monks of Westminster Abbey by Henry VIII for hunting deer and, despite opening to the public in the early 1600s, was only frequented by the upper echelons of society.
-London’s oldest boating lake, The Serpentine, is at the bottom of Hyde Park.
-It's not especially beautiful but is home to ducks, coots, swans and tufty-headed grebes, and is also of great historic interest.
+Head inside and you’ll find London’s oldest boating lake, The Serpentine, which is home to ducks, coots, swans and tufty-headed grebes.

 Insider tip: Catch a glimpse of the Victorian pet cemetery hidden in the park’s north-west corner, where around 300 furry Londoners from the past are buried.

 At the end of the seventeenth century, William III – averse to the dank air of Whitehall Palace – relocated to Kensington Palace and, subsequently, a corner of Hyde Park (Kensington Gardens) was sectioned off to make grounds for the residence.
 Princess Diana’s presence in Kensington Gardens is strong: the Diana, Princess of Wales Memorial Playground is a favourite for children and people flock all year round to her memorial fountain here.

 Insider tip: Look out for the bronze statue of Peter Pan, erected in 1912; eight years earlier the playwright JM Barrie met Jack Llewelyn Davies, the boy who was the inspiration for Peter.